 - Scenery Porn

 - Schedule Slip: Their recent games are getting pretty bad about this, in regards to Western releasing.
 White Knight Chronicles took 14 months to be released in the US, while Professor Layton and the Unwound Future took 22.
-Inazuma Eleven takes the cake, though - it was released in Europe in January 2011, two and a half years after its Japanese release (but then again, it's a case of No Export for You in North America).
+Inazuma Eleven takes the cake, though - it was released in Europe in January 2011, two and a half years after its Japanese release.
+And North America had to wait until February 2014, 5 and a half years after Japan.

-- Serious Business: Puzzles, football, and model kit are taken to new levels in their games.
+- Serious Business: Puzzles, soccer/football, and model kit are taken to new levels in their games.